 In April 2017, the District was approved to receive a grant award in the amount of \$200,000 for the remodel and expansion of the District's existing primary fire station.
 The remodel and expansion of the existing fire station was anticipated to be started in 2017.
-However, the project was delayed and the new anticipated start date is spring 2018.
-As of December 31, 2017, no funds had been received by the District and the District has applied for an extension of the grant.
+However, the project was delayed and the start date was spring 2018.
+The District applied and was granted an extension of the grant.
+Through December 31, 2018, the District has received \$79,673 under the grant.

-NOTE J - TAX, SPENDING AND DEBT LIMITATIONS
+NOTE J-TAX, SPENDING AND DEBT LIMITATIONS